Hiking tour to Hayat, Uhum and Asraf villages

 Day 1 – Samarkand or Bukhara – Hayat village

-Arrive at Shiringul’s homestay in Hayat village.
+At 9:00 be picked up by our driver from your hotel and drive to Hayat village.
+Arrive in Hayat village by lunch time.
 Your host welcomes you and shows the homestay facilities.
 Settle in Shiringul’s homestay.
 The homestay has six separate guestrooms, furnished with carpets, kupacha mattresses and pillows.
 The owner of the homestay Parda Musaev works as warden in the Nature Reserve.

 Have a lunch with the family.